Markov-Modulated Hawkes Processes for Sporadic and Bursty Event Occurrences: Bayesian inference of MMHP

 The summation in (\ref{eq:marginalization}) over a CTMC family of infinite dimension is then divided into $2^{M+1}$ parts,

 For each term in the outer summation of (\ref{eq:sum}), a variational approximation solution is proposed in section \ref{inference-variation} \citep{cohn2009mean}.
 Based on these approximated likelihood summands, we construct an inference procedure for the whole marginalization in (\ref{eq:marginalization}), utilizing components of the forward-backward algorithm \citep{rabiner1989tutorial}.
 This allows us to implement an MCMC sampling algorithm and derive the posterior distribution of $\Theta$.
-The latent Markov process trajectory is then estimated by the Viterbi algorithm \citep{rabiner1989tutorial} and interpolated by maximizing the likelihood of $\mathcal{Z}(T)$, as outlined in section \ref{inference-latent}.
+The latent Markov process trajectory is then estimated by the Viterbi algorithm \citep{rabiner1989tutorial} and interpolated by maximizing the likelihood of $\mathcal{Z}(T)$, as outlined in section \ref{inference-latent}. { Empirical results (not shown) indicate that this inference procedure, obtaining both the posterior distribution $\Theta$ and the latent process trajectory, scales linearly in the number of events observed.}